 - 1. Prepare a fire in a charcoal grill.

-- 3. Brush the bread slices with some of the olive oil.
-Grill, turning as needed, until crisp and slightly charred, about 4 minutes.
-Transfer to a platter and cut each slice in half or into smaller pieces.
+- 4. Brush the bread slices with some of the olive oil.
+Grill, turning occasionally, until slightly charred, about 4 minutes.
+Transfer to a platter and cut each slice in half or smaller pieces.

 - Make the anchoïade